 In January this year designer Merfyn Owen sailed together with her owner from Durban to Cape Town for the purpose of reviewing the yacht prior to bringing her up for sale and to help organise a refit work list.
 During the four day trip in which he was brought up to date with her history since launch it was clear that the yacht has never been in a better condition to fulfil her original brief.
 In cosmetic terms she has been looked after, is in immaculate condition down below and requires only some paint touch up, new canvas work and polish/valet work on deck.
-Mechanically Spirit of Adventure has been continually professionally maintained and improved during the last seven years.
-Her last refit was carried out in New Zealand in 2007 which included hauling to enable a scheduled inspection by the builders, mast and sail manufacturers.
+Mechanically Spirit of Adventure has been continually professionally maintained and improved during her life.
+Her last major refit was carried out in New Zealand in 2007 which included hauling to enable a scheduled inspection by the builders, mast and sail manufacturers.
 As recently as 2009 a new modern high load generator was fitted to replace the original.

-Lying: Cape Town, South Africa
+Lying: near Cape Town, South Africa

 Inventory and description to be confirmed and subject to contract.